ElishaPhillips/TensorFlowTaiwanBankruptcyPrediction/README.md

 ##### With 500 epochs I reached 96.7% accuracy, not bad for a benchmark

 #### Improvement:
-#### The current goal is to improve the accuracy to over 99%, I can tune hyperparameters with Keras Tuner and try to design a better fitting model.
-Let's do this!
+#### The current goal is to improve the accuracy to over 99%, I can work on designing a better fitting model and tune hyperparameters with Keras Tuner.